-When a contract expires, it is of course necessary to submit a fully detailed 2110-OACTS with a report period ending date that coincides with the contract expiration date.
+When a contract expires, it is of course necessary to submit a fully detailed 2110-OA/CTS report with a report period ending date that coincides with the contract expiration date.
 Thereafter, the monthly reporting requirement for the contract continues until all undelivered commitments and unvouchered accounts payable are liquidated.
-It is necessary to continue to submit 2110-OACTS reports until financial activity under the contract has ceased.
-However, such post-expiration 2110-OACTS reports that are submitted for subsequent periods need not contain or reflect the annual budgets, the planned expense-CYTD, or the variance data that normally appear on page 1 of the 2110, columns (b), (c), (e) and (f).
+It is necessary to continue to submit 2110-OA/CTS reports until financial activity under the contract has ceased.
+However, such post-expiration 2110-OA/CTS reports that are submitted for subsequent periods need not contain or reflect the annual budgets, the planned expense-CYTD, or the variance data that normally appear on Page 1 of the 2110, columns (b), (c), (e) and (f).

-If there is no financial activity in a month, only a completed Page 1 must be submitted, and should be noted "NO ACTIVITY" in block C1 on Page 1 of the 2110-OACTS.
+If there is no financial activity in a month, only a completed Page 1 must be submitted, and should be noted "NO ACTIVITY" in block C1, on Page 1 of the 2110-OA/CTS report.
 The "Period Ending" will always be shown as the current reporting month, not the month in which the contract expired.

 After liquidation of all obligations, no further reports are required on an expired contract until closeout.
-This last report should be marked "FINAL-PENDING CLOSEOUT" in block C1 on Page 1 of the 2110-OACTS.
-If there are adjustments to costs that need to be reported when the contractor submits its formal closeout package to DOL, a final 2110-OACTS report must be submitted in FMS to reflect any changes to costs.
-This report should be marked "FINAL/CLOSEOUT" in block C1 on Page 1 of the 2110-OACTS; and the date entered in block C on Page 1 of the 2110-OACTS should be on or a few days before the submittal date of the contractor's closeout package.
+This last report should be marked "FINAL-PENDING CLOSEOUT" in block C1 on Page 1 of the 2110-OA/CTS report.
+If there are adjustments to costs that need to be reported when the contractor submits its formal closeout package to DOL, a final 2110-OA/CTS report must be submitted in FMS to reflect any changes to costs.
+This report should be marked "FINAL/CLOSEOUT" in block C1 on Page 1 of the 2110-OA/CTS report; and the date entered in block C on Page 1 of the 2110-OA/CTS report should be on or a few days before the submittal date of the contractor's closeout package.